Jakkarin-Promsee/chronoforge-fpga-engine/README.md

 ---

-## 3. After pulling updates: you must re-add files
+## 3. After pulling updates: you may have to re-add files

 When you pull the latest commit, updated files appear in `UnderTale.srcs/`.
-Vivado will not automatically re-import them.
+Vivado will not automatically re-import them sometime.

-**You must manually re-add:**
+**You may have to manually re-add:**

 - Source files (HDL)
 - Constraint files (only if updated)
 - Simulation files (only if needed)

 Suggestion:
 Just re-add "source" files unless constraints or simulation changed.
+And if it's error when use `git pull`, you may have to close vivado program first.

 ---